MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 1. Ask GitHub Copilot to identify performance bottlenecks in the ProductCatalog class.

-    Enter the following prompt in the Chat view:
+    For example, enter the following prompt in the Chat view:

     ```text
     Analyze the ProductCatalog class for performance bottlenecks.
 Focus on the GetProductById, SearchProducts, and GetProductsByCategory methods.
 What are the main inefficiencies and how could they be optimized?